7 REASONS WHY BUSINESS LOAN CAN BE GOOD FOR YOUR START-UP

 An opportunity comes and goes like a whiff of the air.
 Maybe you get the chance to invest in a great machinery at a good deal or place a bulk order for inventory at reasonable prices or market the product heavily during a festive season but lack the investment needed for it.
 At that point taking on a business loan is an ideal situation as you are expecting momentum and growth and repaying debt along with interest would not be too much of a hassle.

 - You do not want to give up equity

 One of the many ways of raising funds is through equity.
 In this process, a part of your company shares is given to the party funding the business.
 Many time this process leads to giving up a lot of equity in the hands of the other investors with hardly any left for the promoter itself.
 If you require funding and do not want to part with your equity, debt is the best financing for your business.

 If you need funding for your business, a business loan is a great way to secure the required capital.
 However, it is essential for you to take into account the interest payment and capital repayment at the end of the tenure.
 If you are capable of paying the loan without any default payments and still have a good revenue and profit stream this is the financing option for you.

-Before taking up a loan you need to fulfil a few criteria and eligibility.
+Before taking up a loan you need to fulfill a few criteria and eligibility.
 Along with, certain documents and paperwork is required.
 After having that in place you need to look at all the different loan options out there and choose the best one that suits your needs.
-You can read in depth about all this here.
+You can read in-depth about all this here.